Procedure Guide ·Cataract Surgery ·2026

 What Is It

-Cataracts cloud the lens inside the eye, blocking light and causing partial or complete blindness.
-Phacoemulsification uses ultrasonic vibrations to break up the clouded lens, which is then suctioned out and replaced with an artificial intraocular lens.
-This restores clear vision in most dogs.
+Cataracts cloud the lens, causing partial or complete blindness.
+Phacoemulsification uses ultrasonic vibrations to break up the clouded lens, which is suctioned out and replaced with an artificial intraocular lens, restoring clear vision.
 Caused by genetics, diabetes, or aging

 The Process

 A veterinary ophthalmologist performs the surgery.
-Pre-operative workup includes an eye ultrasound and electroretinogram (ERG) to confirm the retina is healthy.
-The surgery takes about 1 hour per eye.
+Pre-op includes an eye ultrasound and ERG to confirm retinal health.
 A tiny incision is made, the lens is broken up and removed, and an artificial lens is implanted.
-Both eyes can sometimes be done in one session.
+Both eyes can be done in one session.
 Must be done by a board-certified ophthalmologist

 Cost Breakdown - $2,500-$4,500